neneprm/neneprm/README.md

 <img src="https://img.icons8.com/fluency/24/000000/android-studio--v3.png" title="Android Studio"/>
 </p>

-- My first group project in developing an Android appilcation using [_Andtroid SDK_](https://developer.android.com) that aims to assist food-related problems such as food browser and randomizer, dietary planning, and bill splitting.
+- My first group project in developing an Android appilcation using [_Android SDK_](https://developer.android.com) that aims to assist food-related problems such as food browser and randomizer, dietary planning, and bill splitting.

 ## Currently Working On ✏️